RASHIKHANAP/SecURL/README.md

   curse if you are not careful!
 - Currently, the only way to recover a lost password is by trying all possible options (very slowly) by brute force.
-An example application to brute force Link Lock URLs in the browser can be found here:
+An example application to brute force SecURL URLs in the browser can be found here:
   <https://Rashikhanap.github.io/SecURL/bruteforce>.
 - A parallelized, cross-platform, CPU-based brute forcer can be found here:
   <https://github.com/Rashikhanap/bruteforce-SecURL>
-- If you receive a Link Lock URL that you do not trust, decrypt it using this interface that does not automatically redirect:
+- If you receive a SecURL URL that you do not trust, decrypt it using this interface that does not automatically redirect:
   <https://Rashikhanap.github.io/SecURL/decrypt>.

 ### Evading Censorship

-Link Lock can be used to evade censorship.
+SecURL can be used to evade censorship.
 If you are concerned that sending links with the `Rashikhanap.github.io` domain name will put you at risk, just replace the domain with another.
 For example, share